-Y Please detach along perforated line and mail in the envelope provided IF you are not voting via telephone or the Internet.
+🔻 Please detach along perforated line and mail in the envelope provided IF you are not voting via telephone or the Internet. 🔻

-"FOR" THE ELECTION OF DIRECTORS AND "FOR" PROPOSALS 2 AND 3.
-D ENVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗵 1.
-Election of Directors: FOR ALL NOMINEES O Michael Appling, Jr. Joseph E. Canon WITHHOLD AUTHORITY FOR ALL NOMINEES POR ALL EXCEPT (See instructions below) NOMINEES: NOMINEES: O Joseph E. Canon Arthur L. French O Vincent D. Gutermuth Vincent D. Foster Todd A. Reppert Proposal to authorize us, with the approval of our Board of Directors, to sell shares of our common stock during the next twelve months at a price below our then current net asset value per share.
-Proposal to ratify the appointment of Grant Thornton, LLP as our independent registered public accounting firm for the year ending December 31, 2009.
-In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting or any adjournment thereof, including procedural matters and matters relating to the conduct of the meeting.
-INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCE and fill in the circle next to each nominee you wish to withhold, as shown here: To change the address on your account, please check the box at right and indicate your new address in the address space above.
+■ 50P303000000000000000000000000000000000 0P1010 R THE ELECTION OF DIRECTORS AND "FOR" PROPOSALS 2 AND 3.
+IVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE X 1.
+Election of Directors: FOR ALL NOMINEES Proposal to authorize us, with the approval of our Board of Directors, to sell shares of our common stock during the next twelve months at a price below our then current net asset value per share.
+3. Proposal to authorize us, with the approval of our Board of Directors, to sell shares of our common stock during the next twelve months at a price below our then current net asset value per share.
+3. Proposal to authorize us, with the approval of Grant Thornton, LLP as our independent registered public accounting firm for the year ending December 31, 2010.
+4. In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting or any adjournment thereof, including procedural matters and matters relating to the conduct of the meeting.
+INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FORALL EXCEPT" and fill in the ordenext to each nominee you wish to withhold, as shown here: To change the address on your account, please check the box at right and indicate your new address in the address space above.
 Please note that changes to the registered name(s) on the account may not be submitted via this method.
-Signature of Stockholder Note: Please sign exactly as your name or names appear on this Proxy.
-When shares are held Signature of Stockholder
+Signature of Stockholder Date: Note: Please sign exactly as your name or names appear on this Proxy.
+When shares are held joint Signature of Stockholder by each holder should sign.
+When signing as executor, administrator, attorney, trustee or guardian, please give full